edwinsage/Talon_Bot/notes/API.md

 $args is everything the user typed after the command, minus the leading space.
 It may be empty.

+$cfg is a hash reference for the config read at startup.

 use whatever local variables you want